noddos/noddos/README.md

 __ExpireHost__: Cached Host records will be deleted if no traffic is seen from them based on this setting.
 Default: 90 days

+__DebugHostCache__: Enable debugging output for the HostCache and Host classes, if debugging is enabled through the command line.
+Default: false

+__DebugFlowTrack__: Enable debugging output for the FlowTrack class implementing Netfilter::Conntrack, if debugging is enabled through the command line.
+Default: false

+__DebugSSdp__: Enable debugging output for the SsdpServer class, if debugging is enabled through the command line.
+Default: false

+__DebugWsDiscovery__: Enable debugging output for the WS-Discovery class, if debugging is enabled through the command line.
+Default: false

+__DebugMdns__: Enable debugging output for the mDNS class, if debugging is enabled through the command line.
+Default: false

+__DebugPacketSnoop__: Enable debugging output for the PacketSnoop and TcpSnoop classes used for snooping DHCP and DNS traffic, if debugging is enabled through the command line.
+Default: false

 ## Signals
 Noddos handles the following signals